 How to Apply

 - Easy, one-step application!
 Complete your application to GVSU and KCON simultaneously

 - We will contact you for an appointment with an academic advisor to discuss your progression plan and to assist you with registering for classes.

 There are many things to consider when choosing the right Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) program to meet your needs.
 Check out our RN to BSN Decision tool, which outlines all of the different aspects to consider when choosing an RN to BSN program.

 Every student's academic journey is unique and is based on their prior coursework.
 The order of these courses, as well as the need for additional pre-requisites and general education courses, is different for each student.

 The Office of Student Services (OSS) will build an individualized course plan just for you.
 First, explore the courses below to see some of the nursing classes featured in the RN to BSN curriculum.
 Then contact OSS to get started on your academic journey: [email protected].

 Classes include content on research, evidence-based practice, safety and quality, professional identity, informatics, emergency preparedness, leadership, community, and population health nursing.

-GVSU is a great place for students to invest in their futures.
-The Office of Financial Aid & Scholarships can help you maximize your investment by working with you to determine how to most effectively meet your unique needs.
+GVSU is a great place for students to invest in their future.
+The Office of Financial Aid & Scholarships can help you maximize your investment by working with you to determine how to most effectively meet your financial needs.